-- (5) A statement of the hardship that creates the necessity for the variance. - c.
-The applicant has the burden of proof to demonstrate that the variance is justified and will pose no greater risk to public health and the environment than would a system meeting the regulations. - 3.
-The Board has the authority to impose site-specific requirements and conditions on any variance granted. - 4.
-Outcome of the Variance Proceeding: - a.
-The applicant must be notified, in writing, of the Board's decision regarding the request for a variance. - b.
-The notice of a denial of a variance must include those reasons which form the basis for the denial. - c.
-The notice of an approval of a variance must include any conditions of the approval. - d.
-The variance, and any conditions thereof, must be recorded on the deed to the property, and any expenses associated with that recording must be the responsibility of the party obtaining the variance. - 5.
-Prohibitions on the Granting of Variance Requests: - a.
-No variance shall be issued where the property can accommodate a conforming OWTS. - b.
-No variance shall be issued to mitigate an error in construction involving any element of property improvements. - c.
+- No variance shall be issued to mitigate an error in construction involving any element of property improvements. - c.
 No variance shall be allowed solely for economic gain. - d.
-No variance shall be issued if it will result in a setback reduction to an offsite physical feature that does not conform to the minimum setbacks defined in Table 7-1 of this regulation without the written consent of the owner of property containing said feature.
+No variance shall be issued, if it will result in a setback reduction to an offsite physical feature that does not conform to the minimum setbacks defined in Table 7-1 of this regulation without the written consent of the owner of property containing said feature.
 Property lines are considered offsite features. - e.
-No variance shall be issued if it reduces the separation to groundwater or bedrock based on the level of treatment in Table 7-2. - f.
-No variance from the horizontal setback from a well shall be issued unless it also meets the variance requirements of the Board of Examiners of Water Well Construction and Pump Installation Contractors. - 6.
-Variances for Repair of Failing Systems. - a.
-When a proposed variance for a system repair or upgrade would result in encroachment on minimum distances to physical features on neighboring properties required by the Division, the hearing procedures in this section, "Requirements for Variance Consideration" (above), must be followed. - b.
-For the repair of or upgrade to an approved existing system where the existing system does not meet the required separation distances, and where the size of the lot precludes adherence to the required distances, a variance to the separation distances may be requested.
+No variance shall be issued, if it reduces the separation to ground water or bedrock based on the level of treatment in Table 7-2. - f.
+No variance from the horizontal setback from a well shall be issued unless it also meets the variance requirements of the Board of Examiners of Water Well Construction and Pump Installation Contractors.

+6. Variances for Repair of Failing Systems

+- a.
+When a proposed variance for a system repair or upgrade would result in encroachment on minimum distances to physical features on neighboring properties required by the Division, the hearing procedures in 4.O.2, Requirements for Variance Consideration above must be followed. - b.
+For the repair of or upgrade to an approved existing system where the existing system does not meet the required separation distances and where the size of the lot precludes adherence to the required distances, a variance to the separation distances may be requested.
 The repairs or upgrade shall be no closer to features requiring setbacks than the existing facilities.
-Variances requesting setbacks no closer than existing setbacks do not have to provide technical justification from a professional engineer or professional geologist. - 7.
-Findings on Appeal. - a.
-A request for review must be made within sixty (60) days after denial of an application by the Board. - b.
-The applicant must bear the burden of supplying the Board with sufficient evidence to document that the denied system shall be constructed and used in such a manner that will result in no greater risk than that associated with compliance with the requirements of the regulation, comply with the declaration and intent of this regulation, and comply with all applicable state and local regulations and required terms and conditions in any permit.
+Variances requesting setbacks no closer than existing setbacks do not have to provide technical justification from a professional engineer or professional geologist.

+7. Findings on Appeal

+- a.
+A request for review must be made within 60 days after denial of an application by the local public health agency. - b.
+The applicant must bear the burden of supplying the local board of health with sufficient evidence to document that the denied system shall be constructed and used in such a manner that will result in no greater risk than that associated with compliance with the requirements of the regulation, comply with the declaration and intent of this regulation, and comply with all applicable state and local regulations and required terms and conditions in any permit. - c.
+Such review must be conducted pursuant to the requirements of section 24-4-105, C.R.S.

-Q. General Prohibitions; Section 25-10-112, C.R.S.
+P. General Prohibitions; Section 25-10-112, C.R.S.

 - 1. No city, county, or city and county shall issue to any person: - a.
-A permit to construct or remodel a building or structure that is not serviced by a sewage treatment works until BCPH has issued a permit for an OWTS. - b.
-An occupancy permit for the use of a building that is not serviced by a sewage treatment works until BCPH makes a final inspection of the OWTS, provided for in Section 25-10-106 (1) (h), C.R.S. and BCPH approves the installation. - 2.
-Construction of new cesspools is prohibited. - 3.
-A person must not connect more than one dwelling, commercial, business, institutional or industrial unit to the same OWTS unless such multiple connection was specified in the application submitted and in the permit issued for the system. - 4.
-No person shall construct or maintain any dwelling or other occupied structure that is not equipped with adequate facilities for the sanitary disposal of sewage. - 5.
+A permit to construct or remodel a building or structure that is not serviced by a sewage treatment works until the local public health agency has issued a permit for an OWTS.

+- b.
+An occupancy permit for the use of a building that is not serviced by a sewage treatment works until the local public health agency makes a final inspection of the OWTS, provided for in section 25-10-106 (1) (h), C.R.S. and the local public health agency approves the installation. - Construction of new cesspools is prohibited. - A person must not connect more than one dwelling, commercial, business, institutional or industrial unit to the same OWTS unless such multiple connection was specified in the application submitted and in the permit issued for the system. - 4.
+No person shall construct or maintain any dwelling or other occupied structure which is not equipped with adequate facilities for the sanitary disposal of sewage. - 5.
 All persons shall dispose of septage removed from systems in the process of maintenance or cleaning at an approved site and in an approved manner.